SU_A_27

 [i] So the people in Baghdad thought you were someone from ISIS?

 [r] Yes.
-They thought that of all the people of Mosul.
-They thought that all the people from Mosul were immediately from ISIS.
-And that was the reason why I fled from Baghdad to Turkey.
+They thought about all people at Mosul.
+They thought everyone who got out Mosul comes is just real.
+And that was why I fled from Baghdad to Turkey.

-[i] And is the government in Baghdad and in Mosul different?
+[i] And the government in Baghdad and Mosul is different?
 Why was the situation so different?

-[r] Mosul was under control of ISIS.
-So there was no government there.
-That was completely under ISIS.
-Everything was decided by ISIS.
-And the government has nothing more to do with us.
-So yes… That was really dangerous just to stay that way.
-But my family stayed there but that was also a risk.
-They couldn’t come out because that was a really dangerous road.
-Because the road was between the Iraqi army and ISIS.
-So if you want to flee, the army will think that you are someone from ISIS.
+[r] Mosul was under control of IS.
+So there was no government.
+That was completely below.
+Everything decides by is.
+And the government has nothing to do with us anymore.
+So yes … That was really dangerous to stay there.
+But my family remained a real risk there.
+They could not come out because that was a really dangerous road.
+Because the road is within the Iraq army and the IS.
+So if you want to flee, flee, then the army starts to think that you are someone from ISIS.
 So how can you continue?
-That was a really difficult situation.
+That was really a difficult situation.

-[i] And do you remember the moment when you really realized: ”Ok.
-I’m going to run away.”?
-What did you think?
+[i] And remember the moment when you really realized: “Okay.
+I’m going to flee.
+What did you think then?

-[r] From Iraq… Because in Baghdad… I was alone.
-I had no friends because I was afraid to make friends because that is a bit dangerous.
+[r] From Iraq … Because in Baghdad … I was alone.
+I had no friends because I was afraid of making friends because that is a bit dangerous for us.
 I can’t go everywhere.
-And I thought I could go to Turkey because in Baghdad it’s very expensive… It is very expensive to rent a house… or something to do… And I couldn’t just rent a house because it was dangerous.
-When I rent a house, they come in and… They kill me.
-So I thought yes….
+And I thought, yes, I’m going to Turkey, because in Baghdad it is very expensive … It is very expensive to rent a house … Or something to do … And I could not only rent a house because it is also dangerous.
+When I rent a house, they will come in and … I kill me.
+So I thought yes …

 [i] But was that because of the feeling that they were hurt?